-While we welcome diverse, multigenerational artists, we are the only women and BIPOC (Black, Indigenous, and People of Color) film festival to champion diverse women 50 and older.
-Our programs are inspired by the spirit and values of NYC's diverse cultures.
+We are the only women and BIPOC (Black, Indigenous, and People of Color) film festival to champion Elders, especially women over 50.
+Our programs are inspired by the spirit and values of New York City's diverse cultures.
 Founded during the Covid19 pandemic, ALFF is excited to screen and promote independent Short films, 20 minutes or less.

-Originally conceived as a hybrid festival with online and in-person events and programs, the Festival will collaborate on local NYC programs such as multidisciplinary panels, film screenings, live performances, and food & cultural events.
-The exact dates, venue footprint, and in-person event structure are all subject to change based on the realities of producing a safe and accessible film festival.
+Originally launched as a digital event, the Festival will offer in-person events and collaborate with businesses and organizations to offer community programs such as panels, film screenings, live performances, and food & culture.
+The exact dates, venue, and in-person event structure are all subject to change based on the realities of producing a Covid19-safe and accessible film festival.

-Categories and themes may include Best Narrative on Families, Communities, Society, Culture, Romance, Documentary, Animations, Experimental, Comedy, Food/Cooking, Gardening, Home, Pet/Animal story, Environment, Climate Change / Sustainability, 'Made in New York,' 'Only in New York' stories, and LGBTQ themes.
+Categories and themes are wide-ranging and may include Narratives on Families, Communities, Society, Culture, Romance, Documentary, Animations, Experimental, Comedy, Food/Cooking, Gardening, Home, Pet/Animals, Environment, Climate Change / Sustainability, 'Made in New York,' 'Only in New York' stories, and LGBTQ themes.

 All filmmakers must provide accurate and complete information when submitting to the Festival including the following specifications: